 For Salad

-Walnuts: I highly recommend toasting the walnuts to intensify their nutty flavor.
+- Walnuts: I highly recommend toasting the walnuts to intensify their nutty flavor.
 If you don't like walnuts, you can also use slivered almonds, pine nuts, or even pistachios.

-Seasonings: you'll need salt, black pepper, dried basil, and crushed red pepper flakes for a little kick of heat.
+- Seasonings: you'll need salt, black pepper, dried basil, and crushed red pepper flakes for a little kick of heat.

-Capers: They add a delicious salty, tanginess to the dish.
-If you don't like capers, feel free to omit them or substitute them with olives of choice.
+- Capers: They add a delicious salty, tanginess to the dish.
+You can omit them or substitute them with olives of your choice.

 For Finishing

-Lemon Juice: You'll need 1 large lemon, which yields about 2 tablespoons of juice.
+- Lemon Juice: You'll need 1 large lemon, which yields about 2 tablespoons of juice.
 Alternatively, use apple cider vinegar.

-Parmesan: I love the nutty flavor of parmesan in this recipe.
-You can also use feta, mozzarella or goat cheese crumbles instead.
+- Parmesan: I love the nutty flavor of parmesan in this recipe.
+You can also use feta, mozzarella, or goat cheese crumbles instead.

 Variation Tip: This pasta salad is easily customizable, so play around with the ingredients!
 Use seasonal vegetables to match your meal.
-For example, add butternut squash or pumpkin cubes to compliment your fall dinner table.
+For example, add butternut squash or pumpkin cubes to complement your fall dinner table.

-How to Make Healthy Pasta Salad
+How to Make Rigatoni Pasta Salad

-In the same pan, add more oil, green onions, bell pepper, salt, pepper, red pepper flakes, and dried basil.
+- In the same pan, add more oil, green onions, bell pepper, salt, pepper, red pepper flakes, and dried basil.

-Top off with grated parmesan, toasted walnuts, and fresh herbs.
+- Top off with grated parmesan, toasted walnuts, and fresh herbs.

 Serving Suggestions

-How to Store
+How to Store Vegetarian Pasta Salad

 I don't recommend freezing it because the texture of the pasta and vegetables will be affected.